Portugal hides in a tiny corner of the huge continent of Europe. It’s the quiet little brother to loud, boisterous countries like England and Germany.

 5. The delicious port.

-Or two days.
-After we got home, we found a cheap 2-day combo ticket that we’d have loved to buy.
-For less than $30 per person, it not only includes a port wine cellar tour, you also get access to 2 hop-on, hop-off sightseeing bus tours and a Douro river cruise.
+Or maybe plan for two days.
+After we got home, we found a cheap 2-day combo ticket that sounds amazing.
+In addition to a port wine cellar tour, you also get access to two different hop-on, hop-off sightseeing bus tours and a Douro river cruise.

 6. The fabulous wines.